March 28, 2026

 No GetObject.
 No DeleteObject.
 No ListBucket.
 The Lambda function cannot read back or delete existing backups, even if the code running inside it were compromised.
 This is a small thing that costs nothing to implement and meaningfully limits the blast radius of a bad deployment or a supply chain issue in one of the base images.

 One gotcha worth knowing: Secrets Manager appends a random 6-character suffix to every secret ARN (e.g., my-secret-aBcDeF).
-If you scope your IAM policy by name prefix rather than the full ARN, you need a trailing wildcard - secret:my-secret-* - otherwise access will be denied.
+Your policy resource needs a trailing wildcard - secret:my-secret-* - otherwise access will be denied and it’ll look like the secret doesn’t exist.

 Cost Tracking Per Client